Nottinghamshire council leads meet with Trentbarton to discuss at risk bus service serving Mansfield and Ashfield

 Read More

-Coun Neil Clarke MBE said: “I organised and chaired a meeting with senior Trentbarton representatives and local county and district councillors to discuss the 141 service.
+Coun Clarke said: “I organised and chaired a meeting with senior Trentbarton representatives and local county and district councillors to discuss the 141 service.

 "The meeting was very constructive and while we recognise the commercial decision taken to stop the service, we also know how important this bus route is.